RakhithJK/dbeaver-dbeaver-wiki/Search.md

 * [Database full-text search](DB-Full-Text-Search)
 * [Database metadata search](DB-Metadata-Search)

-To use search, click the Search button in the main toolbar:
+To use search, click the Search button on the main toolbar:

 ![](images/ug/Search-menu.png)

-Please see dedicated articles for information about searching for different types.
+Please see the dedicated articles for information about searching for different types.
 This article describes common features of the three search types.

 ## Search View
 Search results for any of the search types appear in a separate Search view.
 The following image shows the Search view for the database full text search: